jerturowetz/notes/to-do-wedding-playlist.md

 # Wedding playlist

 go through my personal albums and see if anything sticks out (kos?)
+The Beatles - Help - with lyrics - YouTube
 James Taylor - Handy Man
 James Taylor - You've Got A Friend
+B*Witched - C'est la vie
+Will Smith - Gettin' Jiggy Wit It
+The Temptations Papa Was A Rolling Stone 1972 Single Version

 ## Acoustic Requests